LTBach/LTBach/README.md

 # 🔭 About me 🔭

 - 👻 My name is Toan Bach.
-- 👨‍🎓 I am a first-year student at [UIT-HCMVNU](https://www.uit.edu.vn/).
+- 👨‍🎓 I am a second-year student at [UIT-HCMVNU](https://www.uit.edu.vn/).
 <!--
 - 💬 My Resume <a href="./Resume.pdf"> here </a>
 -->